 The Gallery Bed and Breakfast situated in the town centre of Kinsale is a great base for exploring West Cork and the stunning Irish coastline which make up the scenic Wild Atlantic Way.
 Rent a car at Cork Airport at discount prices if you are planning on touring the Wild Atlantic Way.

-All the bedrooms in The Gallery B&B Kinsale are en-suite with free wifi, plasma tv's. and Tea and Coffee facilities.
+All the bedrooms at The Gallery B&B Kinsale are en-suite with free wifi, for guests.
+There is ample parking to the rear of the house whihcn is free for guests.
 The Gallery B&B Kinsale has Wifi for Guests use and there is ample parking to the rear of the house.
-This Kinsale guest accommodation is available for guests attending weddings in Kinsale or special events and is also available for the rugby sevens Kinsale.
+Our guest accommodation is available for guests attending weddings in Kinsale or special events and is also available for the rugby sevens Kinsale.

 Directions from Cork: Take the R 600 straight Into Kinsale and when you come to a T-Junction on Pearse street.
 Take the right hand turn which brings you on to a street called the Glen.
 The Gallery B&B is a vivid yellow and purple building, 100 metres on the left.

 The Gallery Bed and Breakfast is located in the centre of Kinsale town on a street called the glen, and is close to all the gourmet restaurants, traditional pubs, historical buildings and a vibrant new shopping centre.